 Office of the Provost

 The Provost and Vice President for Academic Affairs is the chief academic officer of the university, charged with oversight of all academic programs.
 Located in Lupton Hall, the provost’s office supervises all academic affairs, including academic divisions, the Hammack School of Business, the Core curriculum, Philip Weltner Library, registrar’s office, the Center for Student Success, and the Oglethorpe University Museum of Art.
-Dr. Kathryn McClymond has served as Provost and Vice President for Academic Affairs since 2021.
+Dr. Kendra King Momon is serving as Interim Provost.

 Enrollment Services at “The HUB”